Justin Broadrick

 Justin Karl Michael Broadrick (born 15 August 1969) is an English musician, singer and songwriter.
-He is best known as the lead singer and a founding member of the band Godflesh, one of the first bands to combine elements of extreme metal and industrial music.
+He is best known as the lead singer, guitarist, and a founding member of the band Godflesh, one of the first bands to combine elements of extreme metal and industrial music.
 Following Godflesh's initial breakup in 2002, Broadrick formed the band Jesu.

 He was briefly in the English grindcore band Napalm Death when he was a teenager in the mid-1980s, writing and recording guitar for their debut album, Scum.
 Broadrick has also maintained a parallel career as a producer, producing records and remixes for groups such as Pantera, Isis, Mogwai and Hydra Head labelmates Pelican.
 Since the 1990s he has worked with Kevin Martin as Techno Animal an electronic music project based in a fusion of industrial, dub, ambient and hip hop, which disbanded in 2001 and was reactivated in 2017 under the new name Zonal.
 Since 2012, he has been releasing hard techno music under the solo moniker JK Flesh.
 Broadrick has set up record labels such as HeadDirt, Avalanche Recordings, Post Mortem Productions (briefly renamed Uprising Productions), Lo Fibre and Heartache.